 The Bible tells us in Esther 1:10 that the king's heart was "merry with wine".
 Lay-man's term?
 He was drunk.

 In his intoxicated state he decided that he wanted to show off his most valuable possession: Queen Vashti.
 He sent seven eunuchs to bring her to the ball to show off her crown and her beauty.
-She refused.

 But, let's take a few minutes to really look into this story in the context of today's lesson:

-Now, back to Ahasuerus and Vashti.
 The text is not clear, but there are some scholars who believe that Vashti was asked to appear in just her crown.

 If this was the case, can you imagine how shocked the women attending her ball must have been?
-Not to mention how shocked the men who were at the king's ball would have been?
+Not to mention how shocked (and excited) the men who were at the king's ball would have been?

 Regardless of whether he expected her to appear dressed or not, did the king know that he was asking her to act contrary to their custom?
 Of course he did!
 But as they say: "chicken merry, hawk deh near."
 Meaning, when we are most merry, danger catches us unaware.